raoulritter/clifford-group-equivariant-simplicial-transformers/blogpost.md

 ## Conclusion

-% Waiting on final results from Snellius to finish

 The findings from our study highlight the critical role of edge information in enhancing the performance of models predicting interactions in complex datasets.
 The Geometric Algebra Simplicial Transformer (GAST) model, particularly when configured with edges initialized as zeros, demonstrated the highest accuracy, achieving a test loss of 0.0061.
 This approach allows the model to learn significant interactions from scratch, reducing overfitting and improving generalization.
 Overall, our results underscore the importance of incorporating and effectively handling edge information to advance predictive accuracy in N-body problems.

-### Evaluation (TODO COEN: first 2 points even needed here? what is the point made in the 3rd point?)
+### Evaluation

-The evaluation of our Geometric Algebra Simplicial Transformer (GAST) model involved a comprehensive assessment of its performance across various configurations and hyperparameter settings.
-Despite the promising results, several areas for improvement were identified throughout the project.
-One key point of criticism is the need for a broader and more systematic hyperparameter search.
-While our initial search covered a range of values, expanding this search space could uncover more optimal configurations that further enhance model performance.
+One key area of improvement is the need for a broader and more systematic hyperparameter search.
+While our initial search covered a range of values, expanding this search space could reveal more optimal configurations to enhance model performance further.

+Another point of criticism is the necessity for evaluating the model on more diverse datasets and conducting more comprehensive model comparisons.
+This would provide a clearer picture of GAST's performance relative to other state-of-the-art methods.

-Additionally, the complexity of the model and the intricacies of implementing geometric algebra operations posed significant challenges.
-These challenges sometimes led to increased computational overhead and longer training times.
-Simplifying certain aspects of the implementation or optimizing the geometric product calculations could mitigate these issues and improve the model's efficiency.
+The model's complexity and the intricacies of implementing geometric algebra operations posed significant challenges, often leading to increased computational overhead and longer training times.
+Simplifying certain aspects of the implementation or optimizing the geometric product calculations could mitigate these issues, improving the model's efficiency.
+Additionally, a detailed analysis of the model's time and space complexity is needed to validate its scalability and practicality for large-scale applications.

-Moreover, while the GAST model demonstrated strong performance in capturing particle interactions, there were instances where it struggled with specific configurations or datasets.
-These limitations suggest that further refinement of the model's architecture, particularly in how it handles edge information and higher-order simplices, is necessary to ensure consistent and reliable performance across diverse scenarios.

-(TODO COEN: add that embedding scalars and mv could be nice, if the results say so)

 ### Future Work

 Future work will focus on several key enhancements to further refine the GAST model.
+A main avenue of improvement is the separation of scalar and multivector components.
+The multivectors are treated as is in the model now, while an MLP can be used on the scalars.
+This keeps the model equivariant and will increase the expressivity of the model, as an MLP introduces more complexity than the MVlinear.

-One avenue of improvement is the separation of scalar and multivector components, which could provide a clearer representation of geometric relationships.
-Additionally, incorporating force as an edge attribute is a promising strategy to enrich the model's ability to capture the dynamics of particle interactions.
-This addition could lead to more nuanced predictions and a deeper understanding of the forces at play within the N-body system.
-By integrating these improvements, we aim to enhance the expressivity and predictive power of the GAST model.
-(TODO COEN: adding info in edge, only while removing charge info in nodes!)
+Besides that, incorporating charge as an edge attribute is a promising strategy to enrich the model's ability to capture the dynamics of particle interactions.
+This charge information would then be removed from the node embeddings.
+This change could lead to more nuanced predictions and a deeper understanding of the forces at play within the N-body system when it comes to simplices.

-Furthermore, exploring more advanced and diverse hyperparameter optimization techniques could lead to better model configurations and improved performance.
-Techniques such as Bayesian optimization or reinforcement learning-based hyperparameter tuning might offer more efficient and effective ways to search the hyperparameter space.

 Finally, expanding the scope of the model's applications beyond the N-body problem to other complex physical systems or higher-dimensional datasets could demonstrate the generalizability and robustness of the GAST model.
 By addressing these areas, we hope to push the boundaries of geometric deep learning and its applications in scientific computing.

 ## References